duclx123/fcj-workshop-template-main/content/2-Proposal/_index.md

 pre: " <b> 2. </b> "
 ---

-⚠️ **Note:** The information below is a draft based on our conversations.
-Please do not copy verbatim for your report.
-You must adapt and refine it with your team's specific goals and data, including this warning.

----

 # Mini Food Social: An AI-Powered Serverless Recipe Platform
 ### A Unified AWS Serverless Solution for Social Food Discovery and AI-Driven Recipe Generation